Overview, API References

 It is up to you to maintain the integrity of your

-external_id for each document within each custom API content source.
+id for each document within each Custom API Source.

 We recommend that you avoid SHAs or any id derived from the content of a document.